 In 1993, my life changed dramatically with the loss of my job.
 My inability to find work threw me into a depression because not only did I lose my job, but I became aware of some unresolved deep personal pain as well.
 Seeing that I had no prospects in my career, I attempted to get a Cognitive Science degree.

 Unfortunately, I found the computer sciences courses too much for me.
-Eventually I finished with an honours degree in Linguistics.
+Eventually I finished with an honors degree in Linguistics.
 This was a very hard, tumultuous period in my life but, in the end, I do believe it was a blessing.
 Although I was very bitter against God for the mess I found myself in, He was healing me of my life’s pain.
 Because of this healing, I believe I was able to hear the renewed call to religious life.
 If I had entered religious life when I was younger (and debt-free!!)
 I would have left or, as my spiritual director said, the community would never have allowed me to take vows.
 I didn’t know how deeply wounded I was until I went through these hard times.
 It was the Year of the Holy Spirit when life took a new direction.

 I was praying the Divine Office of Evening Prayer when the antiphon, “You can’t serve both God and Mammon” seemed to be directed at me.
 I sat on the bed and I couldn’t continue with the Office.
 I knew that daily, I compromised my faith and I was doing so because I didn’t want to be drawn into any battles at school.
 Consequently, my faith was becoming lukewarm and slipping away.
 After this gentle but firm wake-up call from the Lord, I went to the hardest confession of my life.
 But that confession was the beginning of my new relationship with the Lord.
 My new relationship was rooted in the call to a greater intimacy with Him.
 My prayer life changed and I found myself being drawn deeper into contemplative prayer, that is, I spent more time just being with our Lord.
 Also, by grace, I found I had a thirst and hunger for the Eucharist that I didn’t have before coupled with a greater desire to be immersed in the Lord.

 Once again, I found myself looking at religious orders.
 Being older I found even fewer doors opening.
 I looked into being a consecrated virgin, but our Archbishop doesn’t allow it.
 I looked at secular orders and none appealed to me with the exception of a Carmelite Secular Institute in Italy.
 I did consider applying but, in the end, I felt this community was not my vocation.
 Later, for four years, I was in formation with a Private Association called the Brothers and Sisters of Penance.
-This was a lay association of modern day penitents that followed the original third order rule for lay Franciscans written in 1221.
+This was a lay association of modern-day penitents that followed the original third order rule for lay Franciscans written in 1221.
 Unfortunately, this association disbanded in August 2002.
 During this time I felt displaced, very unfulfilled and terribly discouraged.

 I became a lay member of the Institute for Religious Life in 2001.
 In 2002, at their annual general meeting, again I felt the Lord calling me to religious life.
 I contacted Sr. Joseph Andrew of the Sisters of Mary, Mother of the Eucharist after I saw them at the meeting.
 I went to Ann Arbor for a retreat with the community and, although I didn’t feel called to this order, Sr. Joseph Andrew and I became friends.
 She helped to guide me in my discernment and she affirmed my religious vocation as well.
 One day I wrote to Sr. Joseph Andrew about my heart’s yearning for a life of prayer and greater intimacy with the Lord.
 She suggested that I might have a calling to the contemplative life.
 She suggested the Dominican Nuns of the Perpetual Rosary in Buffalo.

 I was skeptical because I didn’t believe I had a vocation to the contemplative life but out of respect to Sr. Joseph Andrew, I wrote to them for information.
 I thought that I would write to them, they would reject me and I could say to Sister that at least I tried.
-I visited them in May 2005 and instead of being sent away, Sr. Rose of St. Mary encouraged me to consider an Aspirancy and she set up a meeting with the Prioress, Mother Mary Gemma.
+I visited them in May 2005 and instead of being sent away, Sr. Rose of St. Mary encouraged me to consider an aspirancy and she set up a meeting with the prioress, Mother Mary Gemma.

 Mother Gemma said I should keep in touch and next time meet with the Council.
-I returned in November during American Thanksgiving and met with the Council and they voted to allow me to make an Aspirancy.
+I returned in November during American Thanksgiving and met with the Council and they voted to allow me to make an aspirancy.
 I spent three weeks with the sisters in February and March of 2006.
 I felt at home at the monastery and I felt that after all these very bitter years, I found where I am called.
 I completed and submitted the application and I was accepted.

 My vocation walk has been a long and sometimes bitter walk.
 When I received the rejection from orders because of my age, I bitterly complained to the Lord as to why He didn’t open the doors sooner.
 Well, despite what my inflated ego thought, I was not ready for religious life when I was younger.
 My view of religious life back in my early twenties was simply a community where I could do ministry.
 The community would supply the necessary spirituality and the opportunity for me to do ministry.
 In many ways, God was secondary.